You want smart political talk without the meltdowns?

 Let's go to Dave in Chicago.

-Dave, welcome to the Sean Hannity Show.
+Dave, welcome to Sean Hannity Show.

 Good afternoon, Mark.

-The changing standards of The New York Times, I wish to illustrate with Jason Blair and the many lies and all the plagiarism he did back in, I think, the early 2000s.
+The changing standards of the New York Times, I wish to illustrate with Jason Blair and the many lies and all the plagiarism he did back in, I think, the early 2000s.

-Compare that with today with all the lies with Donald Trump.
+You compare that with today with all the lies with Donald Trump.

-well back in the early 2000s the New York Times made such a big deal out of Jason Blair they wrote a long editorial a lie in the Times and today they have no shame.
+Well, back in the early 2000s, the New York Times made such a big deal out of Jason Blair.

-You got the Mexican billionaire, Carlos Slim funding the New York Times.
+You got the Mexican billionaire, Carlos Slim, funding the New York Times.

 He's the principal owner of the New York Times right now.